alex/what-happens-when/README.rst

   ``ARP process`` below for the DNS server.
 * If the DNS server is on a different subnet, the network library follows the ``ARP process`` below for the default gateway IP.
+* To make the lookup process fast, data is cached at different layers: browser cache, OS cache, local network cache, and ISP cache.

 ARP process